bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

 .. note::

-    Switch errors are a specific type of common error that occurs in haplotype phasing.
+    HAPQ can be interpreted like MAPQ for reads.
+E.g. High MAPQ does not indicate high sequence identity, but it indicates a good confident mapping position.

-The technical details of how HAPQ is actually calculated means that it represents only the first interptation, not the second.
 So our HAPQ is 0; is this fair?
-Well, it turns out our reads have prefixes which indicate what strain they really came from (because we simulated our reads).
+Well, it turns out our reads have prefixes that indicate what strain they came from (because we simulated our reads).
 As can be seen below:

 .. code-block:: sh